punkeca/Quick_Scripts/README.md

 ECOP04 - EMBEDDED SYSTEMS

-- Exploding Safe: A simulation of a safe - if you get your password wrong 3 times you'll face eminent explosion!
+- Exploding Safe: The PQDB will work to simulate a safe - if you get your password wrong 3 times you'll face eminent explosion!